Systematic large flavor fTWA approach to interaction quenches in the Hubbard model: Semiclassical quantum dynamics

 \subsection{Large-$N$ as a semiclassical limit for lattice fermions}

-Despite the fact that fTWA often yields good agreement with exact calculations on short and intermediate time scales it is essentially an uncontrolled approximation.
-This is a consequence of the lack of a natural semiclassical expansion parameter for fermions, since in contrast to bosons occupation numbers are bounded.
-One possibility to systematically improve the validity of the method is to tune the range of the fermionic interactions \cite{sajna_semiclassical_2020} from short-range up to very long-range.
+Despite the fact that fTWA often yields good agreement with exact calculations on short and intermediate time scales \cite{Davidson2017} it is essentially an uncontrolled approximation.
+This is a consequence of the lack of a natural semiclassical expansion parameter for fermions, since -- in contrast to bosons -- occupation numbers are bounded.
+One possibility to systematically improve the validity of the method is to tune the range of the fermionic interactions \cite{Sajna2020} from short-range up to very long-range.

-In this text we want to adopt a large-$N$ setup instead that keeps the short-rangedness of the interactions but increases the dimension of the local state space.
-Such approaches are common in equilibrium statistical physics, e. g. for frustrated magnets \cite{read_large-n_1991,sachdev_large_1991}, intermediate valence systems \cite{newns_mean-field_1987} and correlated lattice electrons \cite{affleck_large-n_1988}.
-However, only few applications of large-$N$ techniques are known to us in the context of non-equilibrium physics \cite{kronenwett_far--equilibrium_2011}.
-Furthermore, the experimental realization of models with $N$ up to 10 is possible in an ultracold atom setting \cite{gorshkov_two-orbital_2010,choudhury_collective_2020}, which provides an additional motivation for the approach.
+In this text, we combine fTWA with a SU($N$)-symmetric formulation of the Hubbard model that keeps the short-rangedness of the interaction but instead increases the dimension $N$ of the local electronic state space.
+Such approaches are common in equilibrium statistical physics, e.~g. for frustrated magnets \cite{Read1991,Sachdev1991}, intermediate valence systems \cite{Newns1987} and correlated lattice electrons \cite{Affleck1988,Osterkorn2022}.
+In addition, the application of large-$N$ techniques for non-equilibrium physics is becoming more popular \cite{Kronenwett2011,Weidinger2017,Walz2018}.
+Furthermore, the experimental realization of models with values of $N$ up to 10 is possible in an ultracold atom setting \cite{Gorshkov2010,Choudhury2020}, which provides an additional motivation for the approach.